abapPM/ABAP-SemVer-SAP/README.md

-# ABAP-SemVer-SAP
+# ABAP-Environment

-Semantic Version for SAP Releases (SAPVER)
+Environment for ABAP processes